SoftUni-Internal/interactive-content/EN/07-Test-Driven-Development/01-Test-Driven-Development.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/08-Test-Driven-Development/EN/Java-OOP-Advanced-Test-Driven-Development-7-test-driven-development-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Let us take a look at the sequence of steps we must follow:
+Let us take a look at the sequence of steps we should follow:

-- Create a test list needed to ensure our program is running correctly
+- Create a test list aiming to ensure our program is running correctly

 - Pick a test

 - Write the test for the functionality that should be implemented

-- Write just enough code so the program will compile (there is no implementation, so the test will not pass)
+- Write just enough code so the program will compile (no implementation, so that the test will not pass)

-- Write a small chunk of code to fit the test (by writing the failing test, we ensure that our test is calling the correct code)
+- Write a small chunk of code to fulfill the test (by implementing a failing test, we ensure that our test is calling the correct code)

 - Run all tests (the test will pass now)